otammato/Jenkins-Python-Build-Test-Demo/README.md

 <br><br>
 <br><br>

-This shows that our pipeline works as expected
+This overall results show that our pipeline works as expected